 Adhere to one of the difficulties in the world.

 Diane's mother was once a survivor of Nazi concentration, who had not had food. no water.
 No air.
-In the case of the toilet, I crowded into a bull in a whole four days; I smelled the smoking crematorium, when her captive companion said, "We will die", her mother will persist: " No, we will not die.
+In the case of the toilet, I crowded into a bull for a whole four days; I smelled the smoking crematorium, when her captive companion said, "We will die", her mother will persist: " No, we will not die.
 We will live.
 "Duan inherited his mother's unyielding personality.
-This makes her experienced divorce, bankruptcy, and suffering after suffering from cancer, and finally became a woman she thought.
+This makes her experienced divorce, bankruptcy, and suffering after suffering from cancer, and finally became the woman she thought.

 The current Diaian is 70 years old.
 She is actually the woman of her woman and has become a woman who wants to be a woman.